sk5268/Zen-Mods/Disable_Workspace_Icon/README.md

 # Usage
 1. Install the mod.
 2. Forget About it.
-No tweaks requried
+No tweaks requried.